-5. Echo problems are usually caused by an impedance mismatch between the trunk and station equipment.
-Since there is no easy way to measure the impedance of the phone line or phone in the field, the only way to check is to change the impedance to see if the problem clears (using a 600 to 900 ohm Impedance Matcher).
+5. Echo problems that don't change are often caused by an impedance mismatch between the trunk and station equipment.
+Since there is no easy way to measure the impedance of the phone line or phone in the field, the only way to check is to change the impedance to see i f the problem clears (using a 600 to 900 ohm Echo Stopper Impedance Matcher).